 Students applying to 6th or 9th grade, who are currently either 5th or 8th graders, will visit the grade to which they are applying.
 Students in other grades will visit at their current grade level.
 After students are offered admission, students who attend a re-visit day can visit at their grade-level.

-The first admission notification date for the next school year is February 24, 2017.
+The first admission notification date for the next school year is in February 2021.
 We make decisions on a rolling basis after the February 1 application deadline.
 Visit our Dates & Deadlines page for more information.

 Wooster School admits students on the applicant’s admission materials and not on the family’s economic circumstances.
 There are instances when students are offered admission, but the school is not able to offer variable tuition to support the student’s attendance at Wooster.